aws-neuron/aws-neuron-sdk/libraries/nxd-inference/developer_guides/feature-guide.rst

 ------------------------------------------------------

 Models included in the NxD Inference model hub are checkpoint-compatible with HuggingFace Transformers.
-Supporting other checkpoint formats in NxD Infernece is possible through converting the obtained checkpoint to the standard HuggingFace Transformers checkpoint format.
+Supporting other checkpoint formats in NxD Inference is possible through converting the obtained checkpoint to the standard HuggingFace Transformers checkpoint format.

 Checkpoint support